Between them, music, art and poetry are a perfect education for the soul.

 Auroville's Culture at Present

-At present, many cultures intervene in an environment that is rural, set in southern India.
+Auroville is a multi-cultural society that has evolved in the past 50 years.
+The mix of many cultures is a central characteristic of the Auroville environment which is set in southern, rural India.
 English is heard in many accents - French, Italian, German, Tamil, American, Bengali, Russian, Korean, etc, sometimes even British.

 One can wake up at 6 am to village music and go for a ballet class at 9.
-Have sambar for lunch and work on the computer till 5 pm.
-Discover that the motorbike has a puncture and either push it for two kilometres through the forest till the next workshop or find a bullock cart to take it into Pondy.
+Have sambar for lunch and work on a high speed computer till 5 pm.
+Discover that the motorbike has a puncture and either push it for two kilometres through the forest till the next workshop, or find a bullock cart to take it into Pondy.
 In the evening, there could be a talk on Future Poetry or the Vedas.
 Or one could go to a jazz concert, hear a rock band from Chennai, a Dhrupad recital, Bauls from Bengal, or Bach.
-There could be an all-night theatre festival in the village, Waiting for Godot at the auditorium, or a dance performance in a temple lit up magically with lamps.
+There could be an all-night theatre festival in the village, Waiting for Godot, at the auditorium, or a dance performance in a temple lit up magically with lamps.
+The mix of the East and the West is a way of life in Auroville.

-There are bonfires at the amphitheatre for Sri Aurobindo's and Auroville's birthdays, silent gatherings with flower decorations on Mother's birthday, firecrackers for Deepawali, or cakes during Christmas.
+There are bonfires at the amphitheatre for Sri Aurobindo's and Auroville's birthdays, silent gatherings with flower decorations on Mother's birthday, firecrackers for Deepawali, or cakes during the fair on Christmas.

 Life in Auroville, we dream, will one day be completely artistic.
 Each one will have the capacity to appreciate all the arts and crafts, their architecture and design, and have a spontaneous need and affinity for beauty in all things.
 The future we dream, will be a city where we can become conscious.
 Where new forms, new sounds, new movements, new structures, and new writing will emerge to give life to this consciousness in all its freedom, beauty, joy, and simplicity.